Euramsia/personal-website/content/publication/klimawandel-landwirtschaft/index.md

 # slides: example
 ---

-This is the thesis I wrote in my last year at the high school with a specialization in agriculture.
-I summarized the effects of the climate change in South Tyrol with regard to its impact on the local agriculture and how the different sectors can react to it.
-For this thesis I was won the Seppel-Lamprecht-Stipend for outstanding services to the agriculture of South Tyrol for pupils of the students of the South Tyrolean [High school for Agriculture](https://ofl-auer.it/).
+This is my high-school thesis (high school with specialization in agriculture), in which I summarized the effects of climate change in South Tyrol with regard to its impact on the local agriculture and how the different acricultural sectors can react to it.

+For this thesis I was awarded the *Seppel-Lamprecht-Stipend for outstanding services to the agriculture of South Tyrol* for pupils of the students of the South Tyrolean [High school for Agriculture](https://ofl-auer.it/).